Folk and art music in China: qin and shawm music

 Conversely, in Yanggao county until the mid-20th century, shawm music was sometimes learnt with the aid of gongche solfeggio mnemonics; but these served only as an outline, and the main learning process (as in many folk traditions over the world) takes place during ceremonial performance, allowing for constant flexibility in variation over a fixed skeleton.
 Versions of the “same piece” within the single county of Yanggao differ somewhat between bands, but there is intrinsic flexibility even between performances by the same band.

 Senior shawm players in Yanggao still vaguely recall gongche.
-But blind musician Erhur (who himself rejoices in reciting gongche) observed provocatively that “only stupid gujiang learn gongche; good ones don’t need it”!
+But blind musician Erhur (who himself rejoiced in reciting gongche) observed provocatively that “only stupid gujiang learn gongche; good ones don’t need it”!
 Though it may be useful for “us” to show some kind of melodic skeleton (in this case I suggest it isn’t), players have long learnt mainly by aural means.
 Moreover, reading this article and studying its transcriptions is only an aid to getting to know the music (of both genres) with our ears and heart.

 Players and contexts